 Now that Tom’s stopped ordering dinner and eats a big breakfast instead, he’s also losing what he’d gained during lockdown from eating that dish of chicken pasta every night with a side of roasted potatoes.
 He continues to walk and do the stairs daily.

 That’s it for today, folks.
-It’s time for me to head back out into the corridor after having completed half of my daily 5 miles, 8 km, walk in the corridors.
+It’s time for me to head back out into the corridor after completing half of my daily 5 miles, 8 km walk in the corridors.